-Arrived in November and shared her extensive administration and management knowledge with the schools as well as the head office.
-Vivienne helped the CEO with recruitment, administration and public relations efforts.
+Vivienne arrived in November and shared her extensive administration and management knowledge with the schools as well as the head office.
+She helped the CEO with recruitment, administration and public relations efforts.

 Vivienne says, “RDF is truly transforming the lives of hundreds of rural under-privileged children and their families in the state of Andhra Pradesh, thanks to its imaginative and lively approach to education.
 It is a privilege to have been part of this unique educational project.”